 - 3.4.7 Children's education is an important determinant of health and ensures that children develop the knowledge, skills and attributes they need for mental, emotional, social and physical wellbeing throughout life.
 Good educational attainment provides young people with the foundations required to access good employment, live and work in safe and healthy environments, build supportive social connections, afford a good quality of life and develop healthy habits, which can support good health and wellbeing for a lifetime.
 Educational attainment is influenced by both the quality of education children receive and their family socio-economic circumstances. - 3.4.8 In 2018/19, Merton had fewer persistent absentees at both primary school (7.3%) and secondary school level (10.3%) than both London (8.2%; 12%) and England (8.2%; 13.7%) averages.
 Merton also had fewer 16-17 year olds not in education, employment or training (NEET) in 2019 at 2.3%, compared to 4.2% in London and 5.5% in England. - 3.4.9 In academic year 2019/20, Merton achieved a better average 'Attainment 8' score out of 90 (55.5) than London (53.4) and England (50.2).
-The Attainment 8 score measures the average achievement of secondary school pupils in up to 8 qualifications including
+The Attainment 8 score measures the average achievement of secondary school pupils in up to 8 qualifications including English, maths, three further qualifications that count in the English Baccalaureate (EBacc)

 &lt;sup>144 Source: The Impact of COVID-19 on school starters: Interim briefing.
 Education Endowment Fund (EEF).
 April 2021.
-Impact of Covid19 on School Starters - Interim Briefing 1 - April 2021 - Final.pdf (educationendowmentfoundation.org.uk)
+Impact\of\Covid19\on\School\Starters - Interim\Briefing\1 - April\2021 - Final.pdf (educationendowmentfoundation.org.uk)

 &lt;sup>145 Source: Rapid evidence assessment: Impact of school closures on the attainment gap.
 Education Endowment Fund (EEF).
-REA\- Impact\of\school\closures\on\the\attainment\gap\summary.pdf (educationendowmentfoundation.org.uk)
+REA - Impact of school closures on the attainment gap summary.pdf (educationendowmentfoundation.org.uk)